 When companies sell into a state where they do not have nexus, that destination state lacks jurisdiction to tax the company’s income.
 This results in what is known as “nowhere income”—income that cannot legally be taxed by the state where the income-producing sale occurs.

-Under throwback rules, sales of tangible property which are not taxable in the destination state are “thrown back” into the state where the sale originated, even though that’s not where the income was earned.
+Under throwback rules, sales of tangible property that are not taxable in the destination state are “thrown back” into the state where the sale originated, even though that’s not where the income was earned.
 This means that if a company located in State A sells into State B, where the company lacks economic nexus, State A can require the company to “throw back” this income into its sales factor.

-Although throwback rules are more common, three states adopt what are known as throwout rules.
+Although throwback rules are more common, two states adopt what are known as throwout rules.
 The difference between the two rules is in how the “nowhere income” is treated.
 In both cases, the state using the throwout or throwback rule is working with a fraction to calculate what portion of corporate income is taxable in that state.
 In the case of the sales factor (whether that’s the only factor or one of three), the fraction is the amount of sales associated with the state divided by the company’s total sales.
 Both throwback and throwout rules adjust this fraction to increase corporate tax liability.
 With a throwback rule, “nowhere income” is placed in the numerator (the amount apportioned to the state).
 With a throwout rule, the “nowhere income” is subtracted from the denominator (the amount of total sales).
 Both of these changes increase the value of the fraction, thus increasing a corporation’s in-state tax liability, though throwback rules do so more aggressively than throwout rules.